IsaacDodd/flowchart/README.md

 ## Introduction

-Use the **_flowchart_** command to generate a publication-quality **Subject Disposition Flowchart Diagram** in LaTeX Format.
-This package uses Stata to generate the necessary TikZ code to run in LaTeX and produce the diagram as a PDF or any other format.
+Use the **_flowchart_** package in Stata to generate a publication-quality **Subject Disposition Flowchart Diagram** in LaTeX Format.
+This package gives Stata the ability to generate the necessary TikZ code to include in a LaTeX and produce the diagram as a PDF or any other format.
-The final diagram will be similar in style to the ones used in the CONSORT 2010 Statement or STROBE Statement Reporting Guidelines.
+The final diagram will be similar in style to the ones used in the CONSORT 2010 Statement or STROBE Statement Reporting Guidelines, which are very commonly used within formal publications for clinical trial or cohort study research findings.

 For an example of the package's output, please see [Example1Output.pdf](https://github.com/IsaacDodd/flowchart/blob/master/example1output.pdf "Example1Output.pdf")
 ![Example1Output](https://github.com/IsaacDodd/flowchart/blob/master/PreviousVersions/example1output.png "Example 1 Output")